bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Algorithms in C, Vols 1 and 2" by Sedgewick.
 * William Stalling's Books.
 * "Probabilistic Machine Learning, Vols 1 to 3" by Murphy.
-* "Speech and Language Processing, VOls 1 and 2" by Jurafsky, Martin.
+* "Speech and Language Processing, Vols 1 and 2" by Jurafsky, Martin.